garethjmsaunders/digital-code-style-guide/commit-messages.md

 * If referencing both fixed and related tickets, SHOULD begin with "Fixes" and end each set with a full-stop, e.g. `Fixes #123, #456.
 See #765.`.

----

-## 4. Examples
+### 2.4 Commit message examples

 ```
-FEAT (Scrollspy) Add Scrollspy into long-form-content module
+FEAT (ScrollSpy) Add ScrollSpy into long-form-content pattern

-Scrollspy was previously removed to reduce file size but is
+ScrollSpy was previously removed to reduce file size but is
 now required for a number of projects.
 This has been added
 back in, including full documentation.